alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 ###Circumstances where restricted offensive weapons can be imported

-[Some organisations are allowed to import restricted weapons](https://www.gov.uk/guidance/import-controls-on-offensive-weapons#circumstances-where-restricted-offensive-weapons-can-be-imported) for specified purposes, this includes.
+{:#restricted}

+[Restricted weapons](https://www.gov.uk/guidance/import-controls-on-offensive-weapons#circumstances-where-restricted-offensive-weapons-can-be-imported) may be imported for specified purposes.

 If you are importing a restricted offensive weapon you should have evidence to demonstrate why you require it.